josesaribeiro/read-big-file-aws-athena-glue/README.md

-# read-big-file-aws-athena
+# read-big-file-aws-athena-glue

-Reading a big data file with Amazon Athena
+Reading a big data file with AWS Athena and AWS Glue

-The fifth part of a case study on how I got on reading a big file with C, Python, spark-python, AWS elastic map-reduce and this - AWS Athena
+The fifth part of a case study on how I got on reading a big file with C, Python, spark-python, AWS elastic map-reduce and this - AWS Athena and Glue

 As a reminder, I'm trying to read the same big file (21 Gbytes) we read before with C, python, spark-python and aws elastic map reduce but this time using AWS Athena.
 Just thought it would be interesting to try it out to see how the timings would differ.
 Just to recap, the data file is about 21 Gigabtyes long and holds approximately 335 Million pipe separated records.
 The first 10 records are shown below: